-I have organized my business activities so that they avoid generating personal data in any other way.
+I have organized my business activities so that they avoid generating personal data in any other way except as documented here or in the separate privacy statement for responsible.coach.
 In particular, I do not create any kind of records about the content of coaching conversations.
 My business website is hosted on a webserver which I have personally set up to avoid generating logfiles that would contain personal information.
 (This uses the “anonip” logfile anonymization tool.)

 In my interactions with professional organizations in the field of coaching such as the International Coach Federation (ICF), I have a need to be able to not only make claims about my total number of coaching hours, but in addition to allow them to potentially audit my records to allow them to verify the veracy of my claims.

 Such potential audits aside, I will, to the extent that is legally possible, avoid disclosing to anyone any of the personal information that I have collected in the context of my professional activities.

 The legal basis of all my processing of personal data consists on one hand in the fact that when someone sends me an email or otherwise communicates their contact information, by the very act of communication, implicitly permission is given to receive and store the contents of the communication.
 On the other hand the permission to create records of my coaching activity, containing the information when I have coached whom for how long, is based on the written coaching agreement.